 Every candidate and elected official from President to local government can be easily and instantly accessed through the Voter's Self-Defense System:

-Project members are able to earmark their contributions to specific Project programs they wish their money to be spent on.
+Members are able to earmark their contributions to specific Vote Smart programs they wish their money to be spent on.
 The staff is prohibited from spending their money on programs they have not earmarked their funds for.

 Once each year the staff is able to suggest changes, additions and/or deletions to the basic Vote Smart programs.
 Those suggested changes are then reviewed by the board who can make only tentative decisions.
 Those tentative decisions are then given to all board members not in attendance.
 The entire board then has six weeks to voice any concerns or objections.
 After six weeks, if there are no concerns, or all those stated have been remedied, the changes are adopted.